Equator Monument: Construction

 The monument consists of four ironwood poles, each with a diameter of about 0,30 metres, with frontage bollard height is two pieces as high as 3,05 radian place backside bollard and the signpost dart as high as 4,40 metres.

 Location

-Its location is in Jalan Khatulistiwa, literally translated into Equator Road, North Pontianak, about 3 kilometres from the city centre of Pontianak.
+Its location is at Jalan Khatulistiwa, literally translated into Equator Road, North Pontianak, about 3 kilometres from the city centre of Pontianak.

 The exact location of the equator monument is not on the equator.
 Land masses are affected by plate tectonics, and Earth's equator itself moves due to the precession of the equinoxes and nutation.
 The equator has moved slightly southwards and there is another line outside the monument, that shows the recorded position in 2005.
 The position of the equator in 2010 is even further south and now is in a river, as a GPS device can confirm.